-Miscellaneous - Assisted John Kouris and Tyler Howes Present to a Georgia-Based Law Firm About How DRI Can Help With The Firm's Marketing Efforts.
+Miscellaneous - helped John Kouris and Tyler Howes give a presentation to a Georgia-Based Law Firm About How DRI Can Help With The Firm's Marketing Efforts.
 Provided insight about how information obtained from DRI can assist individual attorney and law firm marketing efforts and strategy.